 Now we run the following command to install Snap packages and Firefox:

 sudo rm /etc/apt/preferences.d/nosnap.pref sudo apt update sudo apt install snapd sudo snap install firefox

 Next, verify the installation and check the version of Mozilla Firefox run following command in the command prompt:

 Step 3.
 Accessing Firefox on Linux Mint 20.

-Once successfully installed, now launch the firefox browser by visiting Activities -> type “
+Once successfully installed, now launch the firefox browser by visiting Activities -> typing “

 mozilla firefox” or run the following command in the terminal:

 Congratulations!
 You have successfully installed Firefox.
 Thanks for using this tutorial for installing the Mozilla Firefox web browser in Linux Mint systems.
 For additional help or useful information, we recommend you to check the official Mozilla Firefox website.